antarctica/ansible-dot-env/README.md

 **Part of the BAS Ansible Role Collection (BARC)**

-Creates or modifies key-value environment file
+Creates or updates a key-value environment and example environment file

 ## Overview

-* An environment variable file will be created or modified to contain a collection of keys/values
+* An environment variable file will be created or updated to contain a collection of keys/values
-* By default an example environment variable will also be created or modified to contain a collection of keys/example-values
+* An example environment variable can be created or updated to contain a collection of keys/example-values, this is enabled by default
-* By default a banner message will be added to newly created environment or example environment variable files
+* A banner message can be added to newly created environment or example environment variable files, this is enabled by default

 ## Availability